jayalane/go-counter/README.md

 The current API can best be seen in the _test files probably.

-One thing to be aware of is that calling counter_init() will start up a go routine or 2 to manage per minute processing.
+One thing to be aware of is that calling InitCounters() will start up a go routine or 2 to manage per minute processing, and also will startup 10 go routines to listen to the ten channels used to reduce contention for the sending channel.

 *Requirements*